Ian on Travel

 Before jet travel was commonplace,

-cruise ships would leave from Hoboken, NJ (just across the Hudson from NYC).
+cruise ships would leave from Hoboken, NJ (across the Hudson River from NYC).

-Cruising up and down the eastern seaboard in December, in a day when
+Cruising up and down the eastern seaboard in December, in an age when

 ships were much smaller than today, the ship was going up and down, up and down,